 It.
 You bet.
 We’re gonna sign off here in just a minute.
 Thank you Theo.
 Thank you to all the listeners.
 Thanks for the production team.
 Hey, thanks, Barb.
 And Chris and Amanda and clay and all the other folks that tuned in.
 If you’re listening to this on the podcast replay, make sure while you’re searching for this week in business history that you search for one vision and subscribe to both.
 So you don’t miss anything, but whatever you do, it’s like Amanda pointed out earlier.
 It’s about deeds, not words.
 We gotta take action.
 Right?
 So on behalf, our entire team here, including the adore allow, Hey, Scott Luton, challeng you to do good to give forward and to be the change that’s needed.
 And with that said, we’ll see next time, right back here on this week in business history.
 Thanks everybody.

-Theodora (Theo) Lau is the founder of Unconventional Ventures, a public speaker, and an advisor.
-She is the author of Beyond Good, and co-host of One Vision, a podcast on fintech and innovation.
-She is also a regular contributor for top industry events and publications, including Harvard Business Review and Nikkei Asian Review.
+Theodora Lau is the founder of Unconventional Ventures, a public speaker, and an advisor.
+She is the co-author of The Metaverse Economy (2023) and Beyond Good (2021), and host of One Vision, a podcast on fintech and innovation.
+Her monthly column on FinTech Futures explores the intersection of financial services, tech, and humanity.
+She is named one of American Banker’s Most Influential Women in FinTech in 2023.
+She is also a regular contributor and commentator for top industry events and publications, including BBC News, Finovate, American Banker, and Journal of Digital Banking.
 Connect with Theo on LinkedIn.